The books Ezra and Nehemiah are closely related and often lumped together, “Ezra-Nehemiah.”

 Author and Date

-Nehemiah himself was a cupbearer to the Babylonian king (1:11).
+Nehemiah himself was a cupbearer to the Persian king (1:11).
 He uses his position to request aid from the king in rebuilding Jerusalem.
 King Darius, who originally released the exiles to return home, had equipped them with money and supplies for rebuilding.
 But decades have passed and this is a new king, with new potential.

 Nehemiah “returns” to Jerusalem with new money and supplies.
 Remember that every exile “returning” at this point has never been to the homeland.
 They were born and raised in captivity.
 Returning means leaving the known for what only the heart knows.
 Once in Jerusalem, Nehemiah assumes a position of prominent leadership, which his Babylonian position likely groomed him for.